WARMING UP INTO THE EASTER WEEKEND...

 Your First Alert Weather Forecast:

-Sunshine will mix with some occasional high, thin clouds today.
+Sunshine will mix with some occasional high, thin clouds this afternoon.
 The forecast looks dry with high pressure nearby.
 A dry ground, low relative humidity and a developing south breeze will lead to high to very high fire danger this afternoon.
-Any plans to burn old autumn leaves and brush should be postponed for a later time.
+Any outdoor burning should be postponed for a later time.

 That increasing south wind will warm our temperatures up.
 Highs today will be close to 50 degrees, but towns near the lakeshore will only see low to middle 40s.
 Temperatures will continue to rise into the Easter weekend with low to mid 60s on the way.
 Skies this weekend will be sunny to partly sunny.